 The primary methods used to categorize coincidences:

-* Morphology involves classifying objects in a group by shape.
+* Form involves classifying objects in a group by shape.
 In biology, for example, morphology deals with the form and structure of animals and plants.
 Like zoology and botany coincidences can be categorized by their common shapes.
 Shape differences help sharpen our understanding of function and cause.
 Does the coincidence involve a mental event or not?
 Are there more than 2 events involved?
-We will further explore the form and structure, or morphology, of coincidences later in this article.
+We will further explore the forms of coincidences later in this article.

 * Process refers to the various sequences of events that help create the coincidence like “sitting down next to a stranger”.

 * Explanations include possible causes the two most prominent of which are God and randomness.